gemesa/gemesa.github.io/_posts/2025-01-14-hancitor-loader.md

 Click `Run`.
 Now we enter a loop.
 There is a `leave` instruction after `loop`.
 Set a breakpoint on it.
 At this point the loop is finished and we can check the content of the related memory section.
 Search for `MZ`, there is no match this time.

 Click `Run`.
-We hit another `VirtualAlloc` call.

 Now we hit the 3. `VirtualAlloc` and things get more interesting.
 The workflow is the same as before, we click `Execute till return`, select `EAX`, click `Follow in dump`, set a HW access breakpoint on the 1. byte of the dump memory.
 Then we click `Run` once so our HW breakpoint is hit.
 After hitting `Execute till return` a couple of times and searching for the `MZ` pattern after each one, we can see a PE file forming in the memory.
 When it is fully unpacked, we can dump it to disk.

 The PE unpacking is finished at this `ret` instruction: